Mississippi Highway 149: Route description

-Magee

 MS 149 begins at a junction with US 49 south of Magee in Simpson County, heading north-northwest as a two-lane undivided Simpson Highway 149.
 The road passes through wooded areas with some homes before it enters Magee.
 The highway intersects MS 28 in an areas of businesses, with that route turning north for a concurrency with MS 149.
 The two highways head north and pass under Canadian National Railway's Beaumont Subdivision line before MS 28 splits to the east.
 MS 149 turns northwest and runs through commercial areas parallel to the railroad tracks, passing to the south of Magee General Hospital.
 The road forms a one-block concurrency with MS 541 south of the downtown area.
 MS 149 runs past more businesses before it curves to the west-northwest and runs through residential areas.
 The highway leaves Magee and continues west through rural areas of homes before it reaches an interchange with US 49 and crosses MS 545 a short distance later.
 MS 149 heads northwest through wooded areas with some homes, passing to the northeast of the Boswell Regional Center mental hospital in the community of Sanatorium.
 The highway continues northwest through forests and reaches its northern terminus at an intersection with US 49.